startreedata/thirdeye/thirdeye-ui/README.md

 ### `stylelint`

-Run stylelint across the project except for files and directories listed in repository root `.stylelintignore`
+Run stylelint across the project except for files and directories listed in project root `.stylelintignore`

 ```
 $ npm run stylelint